How the platform works

 Compliance frameworks

 One-click export against SOC 2, ISO 27001, HIPAA, PCI-DSS, NIS2, CMMC-light.
-Each finding pre-mapped to controls.
-The auditor gets the report in the language they cite.
-Tested against the same techniques real attackers use, mapped to the standard taxonomies your auditors expect.
+Each finding pre-mapped to controls, mapped to the standard taxonomies your auditors expect.

 Default deployment is global.
-EU, US, APAC, or your own VPC available on request.
+Canada, EU, US, APAC, or your own VPC available on request.
+Celvex is Canadian-built and Canadian-owned, so Canadian data residency is first-class.
+Your findings and Proof Capsules stay resident in Canada under PIPEDA, while US (CCPA/CPRA) and EU/UK (GDPR) customers get in-region residency with the matching addendum.
+Your data stays in your region.
 Sub-processor list and data-flow diagram on the Trust Center.

 Where we are.
 Where we're going.
 Measurable milestones, public dates.